 Shareholder Communication.
 We are committed to open and ongoing dialog with our shareholders and we regularly seek feedback on a variety of issues, including business strategy, governance, executive compensation and any other topics shareholders wish to discuss.
 To this end, each year we engage with our shareholders in a variety of ways in order to obtain their feedback.
-In 2022, this engagement process included seven investor conferences (virtual and inperson), quarterly earnings calls and communication between our investor relations team and members of our senior management team and shareholders, as well as more detail in our proxy to provide more insight for shareholders.
+In 2023, this engagement process included six investor conferences (virtual and inperson), quarterly earnings calls and communication between our investor relations team and members of our senior management team and shareholders, as well as more detail in our proxy to provide more insight for shareholders.
 At the investor conferences, senior management had one on one meetings with investors and asked questions similar to the following:

-- Do you have a preference for how funds are returned to shareholders (share repurchases, dividends, acquisitions)? - Do you have specific feedback related executive compensation, as disclosed in the proxy statement? - Do you have specific feedback related to environmental, social, and governance matters?
+- Do you have a preference for how funds are returned to shareholders (share repurchases, dividends, acquisitions)? - Do you have specific feedback related to executive compensation, as disclosed in the proxy statement? - Do you have other feedback for the Board of Directors related to financial performance or public shares oversight?

-The feedback was consistent with prior years, with shareholders most commonly recommending stock repurchases and increasing the cash dividend and discussions on growth opportunities/acquisitions.
+The feedback remained consistent with prior years, with shareholders most commonly recommending stock repurchases and increasing the cash dividend and discussions on growth opportunities/acquisitions.
 FS Bancorp's financial performance has supported ongoing share repurchases and dividends paid to shareholders.
 Subject to market and financial conditions, our preference is to maintain capital in order to support organic and growth through acquisitions, but in periods where our stock price is lower and excess capital allocated, share repurchases remain a viable option.